 I am a postdoctoral researcher working in the crossroad of complex systems, artificial life and cognitive sciences.
 My research interest is understanding the emergence of adaptive behaviour, autonomy and agency at different levels of living entities – from biological to mental and social life.
 I combine nonlinear and dynamical models, information theory, and complex systems tools, to generate and understand situated and embodied models of agency in the realms of artificial life, evolutionary robotics, computational neuroscience, collective intelligence practices and socio-technical systems.

-After finishing my PhD I have been a postdoctoral researcher at the Aragón Institute for Engineering Research (I3A), the Institute for Cross-Disciplinary Physics and Complex Systems (IFISC) working with Toni Gomila, and the Information, Autonomy and Systems Research Group under the supervision of Ezequiel Di Paolo, with a research visit with Hideaki Shimazaki at the Kyoto University Cooperative Intelligence Research Chair.
+After finishing my PhD I have been a postdoctoral researcher at the Aragón Institute for Engineering Research (I3A), the Institute for Cross-Disciplinary Physics and Complex Systems (IFISC) working with Toni Gomila, and the Information, Autonomy and Systems Research Group under the supervision of Ezequiel Di Paolo.
+During this time, I had the chance to visit with Hideaki Shimazaki‘s lab at the Kyoto University Cooperative Intelligence Research Chair and Christopher Buckley‘s lab at the University of Sussex.